alicecian/studio/README.md

-studio practice of alice fang and jaclyn saik
+the design practice of alice fang and jaclyn saik